Image

 If your school or kura has someone accepted into the aspiring principal programme, you will not be matched with them.

-We strongly recommend reading the mentor application guidance before starting your application.
-The information you provide will be used for matching purposes.
-The format of the application requires long form examples and statements about your:
+We strongly recommend reading the mentor registration guidance before starting your registration.
+The format of the registration form requires statements about your:

 • principal and leadership career